 The boxer-puncher style of Ricardo Lopez exuded finesse.
 Trained by living legend Nacho Beristáin, he became a textbook Beristáin fighter with his main offensive weapons being clean, skillful, combination punching, while for defense he relied on footwork and body movement.
 Like Juan Manuel Márquez, also trained by Nacho, Lopez mastered the fluid transition between the two postures, often ducking, weaving, and slipping to avoid punches before immediately exploiting his opponent’s mistakes.
 His impressive 73 percent KO ratio was due not so much to raw power as to his accurate and effective body-punching and his excellent finishing instincts.

-In the second, López found a home for several of his left hooks.
+In round two, López found a home for several of his left hooks.
 He threw them from seemingly too far away, but they still managed to land.
 The ones he threw parallel to the ground, almost in a sweeping motion, landed on Lin’s chest, violently jolting him backwards.
 The ones Lopez threw at an upwards 45 degree angle landed on Lin’s ribs.
 But the one that floored Lin for good landed perfectly on his chin.
 The referee didn’t even need to count; everyone knew it was over by the way Lin fell and then lay motionless on the canvas.

 ‘Finito’ López would proceed to rule the division for seven more years, in the process turning back all viable challengers.
-He became a two division champion in 1999 when he moved up to the light flyweight division and won the IBF title.
-He would retire undefeated, only the fifth world champion in history to do so, while able to boast of having never dodged a challenge.
+He became a two division champion in 1999 when he moved up to the light flyweight division and won the IBF title, and he would retire undefeated, only the fifth world champion in history to do so, while able to boast of having never dodged a challenge.
 Like Joe Louis, he fought 26 title fights in a row without tasting defeat.
 The lone blemish on his record, a technical draw with Nicaraguan Rosendo Alvarez in 1998, was promptly addressed in the rematch six months later with López earning a split decision win.

 As a further nod to his enduring influence in the sport, and despite (or perhaps because of) his many victories over Asian fighters, Ricardo Lopez is the inspiration of fictional boxer Ricardo Martínez, which features in the Japanese manga series “Hajime No Ippo.”
 Without question, he is one of the greatest of all Mexican boxers, not to mention one of the most talented pugilists of the last several decades. — Rafael Garcia